Copenhagen Metro: Future lines discussed

-As of January 2018, no further development will be done after the construction of the Harbour line, or Line M4.
-Between Ny Ellebjerg station and Orientkaj in the Nordhavn area, except for a few more stations northeast of Orientkaj.
+As of January 2018, no further development will be done after the construction of the Harbour line, or Line M4 between Ny Ellebjerg station and Orientkaj in the Nordhavn area, except for a few more stations northeast of Orientkaj.

+The planned M5 line towards Refshaleøen and Lynetteholm is supposed to open in 2035.
+It will encompass 10 stations, of which 5 will be new.

+Öresund Metro (to Sweden)

 In September 2011, the city of Copenhagen and neighbouring Malmö in Sweden announced that they were seeking European Union funding to study a potential metro line under the Øresund to the neighbourhood of Malmö Central Station, providing faster trips and additional capacity beyond that of the existing Øresund Bridge.
 The study, for which the EU granted funding in the following December, will consider both a simple shuttle between the two stations and a continuous line integrated with the local transport networks on each side, and they anticipate a travel time of 15 minutes between the two city centers.
 Work on the study is expected to continue until 2020.